What is the data link layer?

 The data link layer has two sublayers: the logical link control (LLC) sublayer and the media access control (MAC) sublayer.

-As described by the IEEE-802 LAN specification, the role of the LLC sublayer is to control data flow among various applications and services, as well as provide acknowledgement and error notification mechanisms.
+As described by the IEEE 802 LAN specification, the role of the LLC sublayer is to control data flow among various applications and services, as well as provide acknowledgement and error notification mechanisms.
 The LLC sublayer can then talk to a number of IEEE 802 MAC sublayers, which control access to the physical media for transport.
 It is also responsible for the physical addressing of frames.
-Two common MAC layer types include Ethernet and 802.11 wireless specifications.

 Functions of the data link layer

 The data link layer has three main functions: